 UGC feels more genuine than polished brand-created content or even influencer content.
 Social media posts from real users or UGC creators often show products in real-life situations, which builds social proof.
 That social proof builds stronger credibility and can lift your engagement rate across social platforms.

 Working with UGC creators or sourcing content from real users can cost far less than high-end influencer campaigns.
-You can repurpose this authentic content across multiple marketing channels, from Instagram Story ads to retargeting ads, without heavy creative costs.
+You can repurpose this authentic content across multiple marketing channels, from Instagram Story ads to retargeting ads, without high creative costs.

 In many cases, UGC-based ads achieve up to four times higher click-through rates and 50% lower cost-per-click compared to standard ads.